cjdbarlow/Part-One/README.md

 ---

 ###Acknowledgements + Technical Stuff
-Part One is built on a number of [open-source](https://opensource.org/) technologies:
+Part One is built with a number of [open-source](https://opensource.org/) tools:
 * Written in John Gruber's elegant [Markdown](https://daringfireball.net/projects/markdown/)
 * Built and made pretty by the [GitBook toolchain](https://toolchain.gitbook.com/)
 With plugins from: